Windows 10 to Windows 11 Upgrade Stuck or Fails During Installation: How to Fix It

 3. Keep only the keyboard and mouse connected

-4. Restart the Windows 11 upgrade
+4. Restart and run the Windows 11 upgrade again

 This prevents driver conflicts during setup.

-Fix 3: Free Up Space on the System Drive
+Fix 5: Free Up Space on the System Drive

 2. Turn on Storage Sense

-5. Restart the system
+4. Restart the system

-Fix 4: Disable Antivirus and Device Encryption Temporarily
+Fix 7: Disable Antivirus and Device Encryption Temporarily

-Do this temporarily
+Do this temporarily:

-After Windows 11 installs successfully, you can enable everything again.
+After Windows 11 installs successfully, re-enable everything.

-Fix 5: Repair Corrupted System Files
+Fix 8: Repair Corrupted System Files

 Corrupted Windows files frequently cause upgrade failures.